Topological embeddings into transformation monoids: Counterexamples

-\begin{proof} Suppose for a contradiction that there is such an embedding.
+\begin{proof} Seeking a contradiction, we suppose that there is such an embedding.
 It follows from \cref{cool}, that there is a countable family \(\{\rho_i: i\in \N\}\) of right congruences on \(I_{\N}\) such that the equivalence classes of these congruences form a basis for the canonical topology on $I_\N$.

 Clearly, the set \(U = \set{f\in I_\N}{0 \notin \im(f)}\) is an open neighborhood of $\emptyset$ in $I_\N$.
 Then there is \(k\in \N\) such that \([\emptyset]_{\rho_k}\subseteq U\).
 Since the set \([\emptyset]_{\rho_k}\) is open in $I_\N$, there are finite subsets \(X, Y\subseteq \N\) such that satisfies